| If you retire at age || |

-After thinking it over, you decide that you would be comfortable living a lifestyle similar to your current one in retirement.
-Assuming a rate of return on your investments around 4%, you would have to save about $176 per month from now until you turn 67 to retire comfortably.
+After thinking it over, you decide that you would be comfortable living a lifestyle at 70% of your current salary ($35,000) in retirement.
+Assuming a rate of return on your investments around 4%, you would have to save about $189 per month from now until you turn 67 to retire with a minimal surplus of $2,042.
 Not bad!
-If you continue on your current path, however, you'll be over $260,000 short of your retirement goal when the time comes.
+If you continue on your current path of saving only $100, however, you'll be over $310,677 short of your retirement goal when the time comes.

-Now that you’re older and wiser, you’re a little bit more optimistic about your investments, and so you assume a 5% annual return.
-You also plan on living fairly modestly once you retire, and think your budget will be a bit trimmer than it is today.
-Under this scenario, you’d only have to save about 7.5% of your income, or about $469 per month, from now until your 67th birthday - less than you are already saving!
+Now that you’re older and wiser, you’re a little bit more optimistic about your investments, and so you assume a 6% annual return.
+You also plan on living fairly modestly once you retire at 65% of your current salary ($52,000).
+Under this scenario, you’d only have to save about 8% of your income, or about $533 per month, from now until your 67th birthday.

 The Pittsburgh resident in the example above is right on track for a happy retirement.
-SmartAsset’s retirement calculator projects she’ll have a savings surplus if she stays on her current course.
+SmartAsset’s retirement calculator projects she’ll have a savings surplus of $8,203 if she stays on her current course.

 A Little Late

 You’re 54 and you’ve saved sporadically over the course of your career.
-All told, you’ve got $50,000 in savings, most of it in your bank account, and because of your laissez faire attitude toward your investments, you don’t expect to ever earn more than 4%.
+All told, you’ve got $50,000 in savings, most of it in your bank account, and you don’t expect to ever earn more than 5% on your investments.
 As a talent agent in Los Angeles, you’re self-employed and have never bothered to set up a retirement account.
-You make $100,000 and your spouse makes $70,000 for a total of $170,000 a year, and you’ve already agreed that you will both keep working until you hit 70.
+You make $100,000 and you’ve already decided to keep working until you hit 70.

-When you do retire, however, you’re going to live lavishly—smoked salmon for breakfast, choice cuts of steak for dinner.
-Bad news: To pull all of that off, you’ll need to save $2,907 every month from now until you retire.
-That's about 20% of your monthly income.
+When you do retire, however, you figure that by cutting back to 70% of your salary ($70,000) you will live fairly comfortable.
+Bad news: To pull all of that off, you’ll need to save $1,950 every month from now until you retire.
+That's about 23% of your monthly income.
 Compare that to the 5% per month you've been saving up until now.
-If you stay on that course, you'll have a savings shortfall of $660,000 when you retire.
+If you stay on that course, you'll have a savings shortfall of $488,143 when you retire.